mixmarvel/mixmarvel.github.io/_posts/2019-06-11-MixMarvel-Bihu.md

 The MixMarvel Foundation very much agrees with MixMarvel's collaboration with Bihu which will strengthen the growth of MixMarvel community.

-The MixMarvel Foundation has a back-up funding support for the collaboration.
-The funding will include but not limited to marketing, PR, community events etc. XXXX MIX tokens in total.
+The MixMarvel Foundation has a 400,000 cumulative back-up funding support for the collaboration.
+The funding will include but not limited to marketing, PR, community events, giveaway events etc.